Skip to main content

 Aim of this page

-This page aims to set out the implications of being given a court order, especially if it has no end date (i.e. an indefinite order).
-It also looks at how you can apply to have an order varied or discharged and what you can do to improve the chances of your application being successful.
+This page explains what it means to be given a court order, especially one that doesn’t have an end date (known as an indefinite order).
+It also outlines how you can apply to change (vary) or cancel (discharge) an order, and what steps you can take to improve your chances of success.

-Although this page concentrates on varying and discharging Sexual Offences Prevention Orders and Sexual Harm Prevention Orders, much of the information can be applied to other types of court order.
+While the focus is on Sexual Offences Prevention Orders and Sexual Harm Prevention Orders, much of the advice here also applies to other types of court orders.

 It is part of our information on understanding your criminal record and sexual offences.